This easy blueberry cake recipe is stunning: it’s fluffy, lightly sweet, and scented with lemon. Perfect for dessert or

-Vanilla ice cream: A natural choice
+- Vanilla ice cream: A natural choice

 - Homemade whipped cream: Try our classic whipped cream, tangy yogurt whipped cream, vegan coconut whipped cream, or bourbon infused whipped cream

 - Blueberry glaze: Wouldn’t this cake look lovely with a purple glaze like this blueberry glaze?

 - Lemon glaze: Bring out the lemon more with a lemon icing glaze!
-Here’s a 3 ingredient lemon glaze.
+Here’s an easy lemon glaze.